OCC Disposal Ban Consultation

 - One-on-one meetings with stakeholders outside of the Kamloops area can be arranged (in person or conference call)

-The TNRD plans to introduce a disposal ban bylaw for recyclable materials in 2021.
-The first material to be banned from disposal will be corrugated cardboard.
-This bylaw will require all haulers disposing of municipal solid waste at any solid waste facility, including City of Kamloops facilities, to ensure their loads do not contain recyclable materials (cardboard)
+The TNRD will introduce its Mandatory Recyclable Material Bylaw No. 2743 in 2021.
+The first material to be introduced as a mandatory recyclable and subsequently banned from disposal will be corrugated cardboard.
+This Bylaw will require all haulers disposing of municipal solid waste at any solid waste facility, including City of Kamloops facilities, to ensure their loads do not contain recyclable materials (cardboard)

-Prior to developing the proposed bylaw, staff conducted four (4) stakeholder engagement (virtual) meetings to hear directly from those that would be the most impacted by such a bylaw.
+Prior to developing the Bylaw, staff conducted four (4) stakeholder engagement (virtual) meetings to hear directly from those that would be the most impacted by such a bylaw.
 Those invited to participate included commercial waste haulers, member municipalities and First Nations.
-The feedback received was considered in the development of the proposed bylaw and implementation plan.
+The feedback received was considered in the development of the Bylaw and implementation plan.

 A key strategy of the TNRD 2018 Regional Solid Waste Management Plan (RSWMP) is increasing diversion in the Industrial, Commercial and Institutional (IC&I sector.
 One of the tools to achieve this is the introduction of a disposal ban on recyclable materials.

-A disposal ban on recyclable materials means a bylaw is adopted which prohibits recyclable materials in loads destined for landfill.
+It is essentially a disposal ban on recyclable materials which prohibits recyclable materials in loads destined for landfill.

-The disposal ban will first apply to only corrugated cardboard.
-Other recyclable materials will be added to the list of banned recyclables in the future.
+The Bylaw will apply to only corrugated cardboard initially.
+Other recyclable materials will be added to the list of mandatory recyclables in the future.

 No inspections will take place outside the boundaries of authorized disposal facilities, in other words the TNRD will not be inspecting bins at businesses and residences, only the loads tipped at the disposal facility will be inspected.